 How to Make Blueberry Pie Filling – Video Tutorial

 Check out my video on how I made this blueberry pie filling:

-I let the mixture simmer over low heat while stirring it every now and then until the mixture thickens.
+- Let the mixture simmer over low heat while stirring it every now and then until it thickens.
 The pie filling is ready when the liquid in the mixture has reduced to the point that the fruits are just coated in the sugar sauce.

-At this point, I remove the pie filling from the heat and let it cool completely to room temperature before storing it.
+- At this point, remove the pie filling from the heat and let it cool completely to room temperature before storing it.